godot-escoria/escoria-demo-game/docs/api/TransitionCommand.md

 `transition transition_name in|out`

-Performs a fade in or fade out transition manually.
+Performs a transition in our out manually.

 @ESC